SequentMicrosystems/megaio-rpi/README.md

 Before compiling you have to install [Wiring Pi](http://wiringpi.com/download-and-install/), many thanks to Gordon Henderson for the library.

-Since the WiringPi are not maintain by his creator, to install it, get the latest .deb version from:
+Since the WiringPi are not longer maintained by his creator, to install it, get the latest .deb version from:

 https://github.com/WiringPi/WiringPi/releases/